 1. The main forts were:

 Kanizsa, Győr, Érsekújvár, Komárom, Eger, Kassa (Kosice), Varasd, Károlyváros, Szatmár (Satu Mare).
-These were also usually the seats of the Chief Captaincies, they were well-built out and had minimum 1,000 men in them.
+These were also usually the seats of the Chief Captaincies, they were well-built out and had a minimum of 1,000 men in them.
 The captains of the western forts were mostly German officers who were better trusted by the Habsburgs than the Hungarians.
-Their main task was to hold the castle for at least for one or one-and-a-half month until the reinforcement would arrive.
+Their main task was to hold the castle for at least one or one-and-a-half months until the reinforcement would arrive.
 Let us remark here that traditionally there were two captains appointed at the same time, they were supposed to work together but sometimes “two captains sank the ship”.

 2. The secondary castles were:

 Pápa, Léva, Babócsa, Tata, Veszprém, Palota.
 They were supposed to aid the main fort of the region and to hold out for a few weeks against the besiegers.
 Their job was also to slow down the advancing troops of the enemy.
 The number of their garrison was between 100-500 soldiers.
 The extent of their walls` condition was ranging from bad to acceptable.
-We know that there were many underpaid hussars in them who had to raid the Turks in order to get food.
+We know that many underpaid hussars in them had to raid the Turks to get food.
 Capturing Ottoman officers for ransom was part of their main income.
 You can read more about the Castle of Babócsa here: